jrswdeveloper/GraduationProject/README.md

 ![hulls](https://user-images.githubusercontent.com/62018540/85347139-65287880-b500-11ea-8138-ad53714d8b2b.JPG)
 Figure 8.
 Convex Hulls of Projections of Objects

-And we finished the first stage of our graduation project, is the 3d image processing stage!! :)
+And we finished the first stage of my graduation project, is the 3d image processing stage!! :)

 ## Stage 2 : Path Planning

+Now that we have finished the 3D image processing phase, we had to set the starting and target points for the car.
+Then we had to find the shortest path to get the car to the destination.
+Dijkstra algorithm was the most suitable for us in the shortest path algorithms because it was both faster and lower cost.
+Dijkstra selects the shortest distance when moving from one node to another, thereby aiming to find the global optimum from the local optimum.
+Dijkstra's Big O Notation is O(ElogV).V is the number of vertices, E is the total number of edges.

+(It will be continue..)